French tutor near me in Edmonton, AB

 Listening Comprehension Strategies

-Asmaa taught 22 days ago
+Asmaa taught about 2 months ago

 The Tutor and Student reviewed French verb conjugations for 'avoir' and 'être', practiced reading a French text focusing on pronunciation and vocabulary, and answered comprehension questions related to school activities.
 The student was assigned homework to practice verb conjugations and vocabulary.